ItzYourBread/Sweet-Discord-Bot/README.md

 ## [Sweet](https://discord.gg/K4jgjyxb)

-Sweet is a another multipurpose, it's have images, giveaways, moderation, utlilties, fun and many more!
+Sweet is a another multipurpose, it's have images, giveaways, moderation, utlilties, premium system and many more!

 ## Note: